 - Gearboxes including those with a different number of speeds. - Overdrive systems. - Different steering cases. - Different transmission shafts and half-shafts with joints. - Connecting rods but not in a different basic material. - Different clutch and different flywheel-type and dimensions-provided their fitting is possible, within the limits of Art.
-260 a). - Clutch housings, differentials and gearboxes (extension housing included) of a different basic material. - Cylinder head of a different shape and/or material, provided that the position and number of camshafts, and the number of valves per cylinder, remain unchanged.
-By position is meant either in the block or in the head. - Crankshafts of a same basic material provided the type and diameter(s) of the bearings remain those specified on the recognition form.
-Nevertheless, this optional crankshaft must retain the original stroke. - Different bearing caps. - Equipment for dry-sump lubrication.
+260 a). - Clutch housings, differentials and gearboxes (extension housing included) of a different basic material. - Crankshafts of a same basic material provided the type and diameter(s) of the bearings remain those specified on the recognition form.
+Nevertheless, this optional crankshaft must retain the original stroke. - Different bearing caps. - Equipment for dry-sump lubrication. - Steering rods of different dimensions.